AmayVikram/FlowFin/README.md

 - Setting Financial Goals
 - Calculators and Graphs For Mutual Fund Investments and Income Taxes.
 - A Income Tax Report PDF Generator
-- Secure data storage and retrieval
+- Secure data storage and User Authentication
 - A bill and payments reminder system
 - Custom PDF Report Generation using AI giving Financial Insights
 - An AI Financial Assistant Chatbot